ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

       - For electronic signing a **qualified electronic signature (QES)** is required in accordance with [Article 3(12) of the eIDAS Regulation (EU) No. 910/2014](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32014R0910) and [Section 126a of the German Civil Code (BGB)](https://www.gesetze-im-internet.de/englisch_bgb/englisch_bgb.html#p1163).
 Such a signature can be provided using certified services like **DocuSign**, **IDnow**, or other providers.

-## The GHGA Data Processing Contract
+## Details on the GHGA Data Processing Contract

 The DPC is structured in two parts.
 The [first part](#sections-in-the-first-part), comprised of the sections *Preamble* to *§7 - Signing*, focuses on the services that GHGA offers to the Data Controller once they have signed a DPC.
 The second part of the DPC are the [Annexes](#annexes) which focus on the data protection aspects that relate to the different data types which are processed under the DPC.
 There are sections within the Annexes for which the Data Controller must provide information.